centaretraining/azuretraining/06-serverless.md

 13. Click **Static website** in the left menu

 14. Copy the **Primary Endpoint** value and open a browser tab to this URL.
-The home page with a list of menu options should be displayed.
+The home page should be displayed.
+There are currently no menu items in CosmosDB.
+Click on the **Add Menu Option** menu item and add some products and submit some orders to verify your function is working.

     ![Static Website URL](images/static-website-url.png)